miftahulmahfuzh/review_bot/README.md

 The chatbot uses [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/introduction/) as the main library, integrating [LangChain](https://python.langchain.com/docs/introduction/) to manage AzureOpenAI and `ChatPromptTemplate` for seamless dialog flow.

 ### Run Chatbot Interactively

 To run the chatbot in terminal mode:

 ```bash
 ./scripts/run_rag.sh
 ```

 ### Deploy Chatbot API

 To deploy the chatbot API:

 ```bash
 ./scripts/run_api.sh
 ```

 ### Deploy Streamlit UI

-To deploy the UI (depends on the API):
+To deploy the UI (Chatbot API has to be deployed beforehand):

 ```bash
 ./scripts/run_ui.sh
 ```